Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/08/epic-the-musical/index.md

 categories: ["Miscellaneous"]
 ---

 I've known about the existence of EPIC for years.
-A musical about The Odyssey, made by some young guy and released in instalments, that's all I knew But whenever it popped up, I never had the time or attention to actually listen to it.
+A musical about The Odyssey, made by some young guy and released in instalments, that's all I knew.
+But whenever it popped up, I never had the time or attention to actually listen to it.

 After seeing _The Odyssey_ (by Christopher Nolan), I thought it was the perfect time to actually listen to the full musical!